-Morning Arrival Times/Locations Arrival Times Who May Arrive to Campus Arrival Location -All ATW Traffic will enter/exit campus from Encanto Blvd.
-7:00-7:25 AM ONLY students (K-5) enrolled in "Early Drop-Off Club" may enter campus.
-Register at: www.archwaytrivium.org/clubs Archway MPR Entrance 7:30-7:45 AM Drop off for all ATW students Archway MPR Entrance -Students arriving to campus without an adult must have appropriate waiver on file (see above).
-7:25-7:45 AM Drop off for ATW students with Prepstudents present Archway MPR Entrance -Prep students arrive with ATW students and then walk around east side of campus to Prep entranceStudents arriving to campus without an adult must have appropriate waiver on file (see above).
-7:47 AM Archway MPR Entrance doors are locked.
-Parent must sign-in child at front office.
-Archway Front Office -Parents arriving after this time must park and walk student to front office for late check-in.
+Morning Arrival Times/Locations Arrival Times Who May Arrive to Campus -All ATW Traffic will enter/exit campus from Encanto Blvd.
+7:00-7:30 AM ONLY students (K-5) enrolled in "Early Drop-Off Club" may enter campus.
+Register at Archway Trivium Clubs Page Archway MPR Entrance 7:30-7:45 AM Drop off for all ATW students Archway MPR Entrance

+-Students arriving to campus without an adult must have appropriate waiver on file (see above).
+7:30-7:45 Drop off for ATW students with Prep Archway MPR Entrance AM students present -Prep students arrive with ATW students and then walk around east side of campus to Prep entrance. -Students arriving to campus without an adult must have appropriate waiver on file (see above).
+7:47 AM Archway MPR Entrance doors are Archway Front Office locked. -Parents arriving after this time must park and walk student to front office for late check-in.
+Parent must sign-in child at front office. walk student to from office for fate check-in.